Guide to EasyCargo API (part 2)

 A few more words about the API

-• API errors are sent back by common HTTP status codes.
+- API errors are sent back by common HTTP status codes.
 In most cases, the response body contains a specific message about what went wrong.

-• The load planning calculation cannot be executed through the API.
+- The load planning calculation cannot be executed through the API.

-• The API user has to sign into the EasyCargo application so that the calculation of the load plan can be processed.
+Your API client has to support access to the request, modification of the request and response header, and parsing in either JSON or XML data format. - The API user has to sign into the EasyCargo application so that the calculation of the load plan can be processed.